-Computers available for public use at the Sharon Public Library include 2 public-access catalog terminals, located in the main lobby; and 4 WiFi-enabled laptops plus 4 multi-use Internet workstations, located in the Reference Room.
-Additional computers intended for the use of children are available in the Children's Room.
+Computers available for public use at the Sharon Public Library include 2 public-access catalog terminals, located in the main lobby; and 6 desktop computers, located in the Reference Area.
+Additional computers intended for the use of children are available in the Children's Department.

-WiFi is freely available throughout the library and in the front courtyard for patrons bringing their own devices.
-Connect to the network Sharon Library.
+Wi-Fi is freely available throughout the library and in the front courtyard or along High Street for patrons bringing their own devices.
+Connect to the network SPL-CR.
 You do not need a password to connect.

 Public-access computers are an integral part of the services provided by the Sharon Public Library.
-The use of these machines constitutes the same use as of any other library material; thus, just as library patrons assume responsibility for library books, DVDs, or other items that they borrow, so too do computer users assume responsibility for the care of the computer they are using.
+The use of these machines constitutes the same use as that of any other library material; thus, just as library patrons assume responsibility for library books, DVDs, or other items that they borrow, so will computer users assume responsibility for the care of the computer they are using.

 Public-Access Catalog Terminals